solana-developers/solana-cookbook/docs/recipes/accounts.md

 ### Sign a PDA

-We can use `invoke_signed` to sign a PDA.
+PDAs can only be signed for within the program.
+Below is a program example of signing with a PDA and calling the program with the client

 #### Program

 There is only one insuction, trasnfering 0.1 SOL to the account you passed.
-The from is a PDA which derived by seed, `escrow`.
+The `from` is a PDA which derived by seed, `escrow`.
+We use `invoke_signed` to sign the PDA.

 #### Client